VincentLindsay/VincentLindsay/README.md

 ## Hello There 👋
 I'm Vincent, a 4th-year cybersecurity student at UTSA.<br>

-I am currently building a cloud-based home lab, and an on-premises home lab.
+I am currently building a Simulated Phishing Detection and Network Monitoring Lab Using Kali, Windows 10 Enterprise, Suricata, and Splunk

 I am passionate about security operations, and malware analysis